vPeteWalker/midway/node_addremove/node_addremove.rst

 Why does this matter to our customers?

-A customer may choose to add a node or nodes to account for a new workloads such as VDI, or increase performance, capacity, or resiliency.
-Additionally, a customer may elect to remove nodes if those nodes are past their usable life, and may not be meeting the customer's performance needs, or the nodes are no longer supported.
+A customer may choose to add a node to account for a new workloads such as VDI, or increase performance, capacity, or resiliency.
+Additionally, a customer may elect to remove a node if that node is past their usable life, and may not be meeting the customer's performance needs, or the node is no longer supported.

 **Pre-requisites:** Completion of :ref:`vmmanage`